MediaComem/docker-brownbag/README.md

 Consequently, all further instructions after that `COPY` cannot use the cache, since the state upon which they are based has changed.
 Therefore, the last `RUN` instruction also does not use the cache.

+See [Squashing Image Layers][squashing-layers] for tips on how to minimize build time and the number of layers.

 ### A Dockerfile for a Node.js application

 The `todo` directory contains a sample Node.js application to manage to-do notes.